-In this case, you will use DNS services of your domain registrar, i.e. DNS Zone of your domain will be created at DNS server of your registrar.
+In this case, you will use the DNS services of your domain registrar.
+In other words, the DNS Zone of your domain will be created at the DNS server of your Registrar.
 You just need to contact your Registrar and tell them to change your domain's A records with your VPS IP address.
-If you think, you are able to perform this task at your own; you can add following A records at Registrar's control panel:
+If you are confident you are able to perform this task on your own, you can add the following A records at Registrar's control panel:

 Once these records are added, it will take 24 to 48 hours in global propagation and your website will start pointing to your VPS.
-You will have to repeat this exercise everytime you host new website in your VPS.
+You will have to repeat this exercise every time you host a new website in your VPS.

 (4.2) Using VPS'/Custom Nameservers

-(4.2.2) Create nameservers at WebsitePanelIf you have provided the nameservers information at the time of sign up as ns1.yourdomain.com and ns2.yourdomain.com, then you do not need to follow the below mentioned steps:
+(4.2.2) Create nameservers at WebsitePanelIf you have not provided the nameservers information at the time of sign up as ns1.yourdomain.com and ns2.yourdomain.com, then you will need to follow the below mentioned steps: